coding-heresy/jormungandr/README.md

 * Users should be heavily rewarded for becoming familiar with the code base.
   * Common/standard idioms are defined and used consistently
   * Standard abbreviations are defined and used consistently

-* This is the opposite of the philosophy that code should be 'simple' so that any user can quickly start using it
+This is the opposite of the philosophy that code should be 'simple' so that any user can quickly start using it.
+The 'simple' approach, in my experience, produces an outcome best described as _piles and piles of code_, where there is no attempt to create coherency and usage patterns are irregular and unpredictable.

+The approach taken here is that libraries should be designed as something akin to _domain-specific languages_ with powerful vocabularies to express solutions clearly and enable the reader of the code to quickly grasp its function

 ## Documentation placeholders
 ### _Safe_ Types Framework